 Types of anesthesia that may be used

 Your doctor will perform a gastrectomy using general anesthesia.
-General anesthesiais a combination of intravenous (IV) medications and gases that put you in a special type of sleep.
-During general anesthesia, you are unaware of the procedure and will not feel any pain.
+General anesthesia is a combination of intravenous (IV) medications and gases that put you in a deep sleep.
+You are unaware of the procedure and will not feel any pain.

 What to expect the day of your gastrectomy

 The day of your surgery, you can expect to:

 - Talk with a preoperative nurse.
 The nurse will perform an exam and ensure that all needed tests are in order.
 The nurse can also answer questions and will make sure that you understand and sign the surgical consent.

 - Remove all clothing and jewelry and dress in a hospital gown.
 It is a good idea to leave all jewelry and valuables at home or with a family member if possible.
 The surgical team will give you blankets for modesty and warmth.